-MDL: 0.004 ppm DEHA
+MDL: 0.01 ppm DEHA

-0.01 ppm Carbohydrazide 0.02 ppm Erythorbic Acid 0.01 ppm Hydroquinone 0.01 ppm Methylethylketoxime scavengers in proportion to the concentration in the sample.
+0.04 ppm Carbohydrazide 0.02 ppm Erythorbic Acid 0.01 ppm Hydroguinone 0.01 ppm Methylethylketoxime in proportion to the concentration in the sample.
 The resulting ferrous iron reacts with an indicator to produce a purple color.

-Ferric iron is reduced to ferrous iron by oxygen METHOD:
+Ferric iron is reduced to ferrous iron by oxygen scavengers METHOD:

-SAMPLE HANDLING Analyze samples immediately.
-Rinse sample containers and glassware with 1:1 hydrochloric acid to avoid iron & PRESERVATION:
+Analyze samples immediately.
+Rinse sample containers and glassware with 1:1 hydrochloric acid to avoid iron contamination.

-contamination.

-INTERFERENCES: Other oxygen scavengers, such as DEHA,

-carbohydrazide, erythorbic acid, hydroquinone and methylethylketoxime will interfere.
+INTERFERENCES: Other oxygen scavengers, such as DEHA, carbohydrazide, erythorbic acid, hydroquinone and methylethylketoxime will interfere.
 Stray light and substances which complex iron or reduce ferric iron will also interfere.